-To address these questions, we investigate the potential of LLMs to perform such tasks.
+To address this question, we investigate the potential of LLMs to perform such tasks.
 We hypothesize that LLMs can be trained with simple demonstrations to perform precise inverse-graphics reasoning.
-This idea draws inspiration from instruction tuning~\citep{alpaca,wei_2024_instruction} in the language-processing domain, where LLMs acquire instruction-following skills after being fine-tuned on a limited set of curated data.
-We anticipate that LLMs, endowed with broad knowledge about the physical world, can be taught to recover accurate graphics programs from images beyond the training distribution.
-This insight motivates a re-evaluation of the conventional inverse-graphics pipeline, leading to the proposal of a new LLM-based framework: the Inverse-Graphics Large Language Model (\emph{IG-LLM}).
-We fine-tune an LLM equipped with a pretrained text-aligned vision encoder, using an instruction-based synthetic dataset, and explore the model's capacity to infer graphics programs with accurate estimates of object quantity, shape, size, color, material, location, and orientation, as illustrated in \cref{fig:teaser}.
+This idea draws inspiration from instruction tuning~\citep{alpaca,wei_2024_instruction} in the language-processing domain, where LLMs acquire instruction-following skills after being fine-tuned on a limited set of curated training samples.
+We anticipate that LLMs, endowed with broad knowledge about the physical world, can be taught to recover accurate graphics programs from images beyond their training distribution.
+This insight motivates a reevaluation of the conventional inverse-graphics pipeline, leading to the proposal of a new LLM-based framework: the Inverse-Graphics Large Language Model (\emph{IG-LLM}).
+We fine-tune an LLM equipped with a pretrained text-aligned visual encoder, using an instruction-based synthetic dataset, and explore the model's capacity to infer graphics programs with accurate estimates of object quantity, shape, size, color, material, location, and orientation, as illustrated in \cref{fig:teaser}.

-However, a question arises regarding the suitability of LLMs and natural language for generating the precise measurements necessary for inverse graphics, given the discrete nature of their token-based output.
+However, a question arises regarding the suitability of LLMs -- and natural language -- for generating the precise measurements necessary for inverse graphics, given the discrete nature of their token-based output.
 This constraint poses challenges for reasoning within metric spaces such as Euclidean space.
 To address this, we explore the integration of a \emph{numeric head} in the language-based output (see \cref{fig:numeric_head}), where numbers are represented as continuous values rather than discrete-token sequences.
-We compare this approach and observe that our pipeline achieves improved precision and an expanded generalization capacity across evaluations.
+We compare this approach and observe across evaluation that it achieves improved precision and an expanded generalization capacity.

-Our study is an examination of the adaptability of LLMs to novel domains and an attempt to understand how these powerful, semantically driven models can be repurposed and refined to gain a precise, metric understanding of the 3D world.
+Our study is an examination of the adaptability of LLMs to novel domains and an attempt to understand how these powerful, semantically driven models can be repurposed and refined to gain a precise metric understanding of the 3D world.
 While our investigation is preliminary, our work paves the way for further endeavors to capitalize on the rapid advancements in LLMs.